-The trick here—the secret, as it were—is that the TSA has no problem with empty water bottles: they only care about the full ones (that apparently blow up airplanes).
+The trick here—the secret which some people still haven’t figured out—is that the TSA has no problem with empty water bottles: they only care about the full ones (that apparently blow up airplanes).
 When you’re waiting in security, drain your water bottle (preferably in to your belly, otherwise in to a receptacle).
 Stash it in your bag and go through.
 Once you’ve cleared security, find a water fountain (or if you’re coming from Boston or Milwaukee: a bubbler) and refill your water bottles.
 Long flight?
 Bring a couple of bottles; I’ve easily gone through a liter in two hours.
 It beats buying $4 water bottles at the airport (that’s money you could spend on wax, or beer).

 Rent a car.
 Luckily, weekend car rentals are cheap.
 I’ve never paid more than $100 for a four-day rental for the Birkie.
 MSP has rentals right at the terminal, and they agents usually will make a comment about you and your ski bag (something like “oh, yah, another one of you going up to the ski race”).
 You don’t need four wheel drive.
 If it’s snowing, the roads will be slick, but it’s not like there are a lot of hills to navigate on the way to the race.
 (Exception: if there’s a big storm forecast, and you might need the clearance.)
 By which I mean it’s really flat from Minneapolis to Hayward.
 If you’ve never been to the Midwest before, it’s really flippin’ flat.
 (The race isn’t but the roads sure are.)
 If you can get snow tires, though, get them.
 They’re helpful.

 Go skiing not in Hayward.
-There are options for skiing in Birkieland, and they are tending to leave the trail open later in the week (it used to close Wednesday) but this very much depends on conditions.
-However, if there is snow in the Twin Cities (or Duluth) there are many fantastic ski trails to ski on right in town.
+There are options for skiing in Birkieland, and whether the trail is open very much depends on conditions.
+With events on Friday, it is rarely open after Tuesday, and sometimes closed all week However, if there is snow in the Twin Cities (or Duluth) there are many fantastic ski trails to ski on right in town.
 And you came to ski, right?
 If you’ve never experienced skiing in the Twin Cities—and especially if you are coming from somewhere without good local ski trails—set your jaw to dropped.
 Timberland on the way up in Cumberland is a good option to break up the drive.
 That is, if there’s snow.
 If there’s no snow, the Twin Cities can be pretty depressing in the winter.

 - Battle Creek (Saint Paul).
 15 minutes from MSP.
 Battle Creek has fantastic trails with big hills and 4k of lights.
 It used to have pretty horrible grooming.
 Then volunteers took over from the county, and it now has pretty awesome grooming.
 Only about 8k of trails, but an 8k loop that you can ski again and again and never get tired of.